 BYRDIE UK: What exercise do you do now that you’re not swimming so much?

 IL: I love exercise.
 I treat it as a reward to myself because of how good my body and mind feel after training.
 I like to keep things interesting by trying new classes or new routines.
 I’ve had a go at most things; I especially like boxing, yoga, Pilates, weights and HIIT.
 I take my skipping rope everywhere and aim to train three times a week.
-Even if I don’t make it to a gym due to travelling and working long hours, I’ll do abs on the floor in my hotel room!
+Even if I don’t make it to a gym due to traveling and working long hours, I’ll do abs on the floor in my hotel room!

 BYRDIE UK: When and why did you decide not to change your body for modelling?
 Were you at all worried you might not have a career if you didn’t conform?

-IL: It took me quite a few years to realise I didn’t have to change myself to look like the models I aspired to be.
-It was after years of trying to slim down that I heard about plus-size modelling, and then I went to an agency to only be told I was actually then too small to fit into the UK 16 samples!
+IL: It took me quite a few years to realize I didn’t have to change myself to look like the models I aspired to be.
+It was after years of trying to slim down that I heard about plus-size modeling, and then I went to an agency to only be told I was actually then too small to fit into the UK 16 samples!
 It was this final nail in the coffin that clarified you can’t keep battling with your body and trying to change yourself.
 Why can’t I model at my healthy size a UK 12 top and 14 bottom?
 Surely as I’m the average UK size, there are millions of women not represented by models in the media.

 So it was time to stop battling myself and start bettering myself instead.
 As soon as I switched to that positive mind-set, everything started falling into place.